sinsunsan/archiref_wiki/Xpath.md

 ### Exemples

-* Select all the titles
+* Select all the titles, as we don't suffix items with nothing to select all the "titre" node we need to write all its parents
 **items/item/titre**

+* If we want to select a node by its name, whichever be its position in the document, we use //
+**//titre**